astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/narrow/post_if_statement.md

 # Consolidating narrowed types after if statement

-## After if-else statements, narrowing has no-effect if variable is not mutated
+## After if-else statements, narrowing has no effect if the variable is not mutated in any branch

 ```py
 def optional_int() -> int | None: ...